-In a newly published study, scientists in South Africa note that CoQ10 is well known for its role in the electron transport chain in mitochondrial membranes during aerobic cellular respiration.
-Deficiency of CoQ10 is linked to statin drug use and the side effects of statins, which can be offset by supplementing with CoQ10.
+- Scientists in South Africa note that CoQ10 is well known for its role in the electron transport chain in mitochondrial membranes during aerobic cellular respiration.
+The deficiency of CoQ10 is linked to statin drug use and the side effects of statins, which can be offset by supplementing with CoQ10.

-Other work from the University of Kentucky found that statins interfere with the cellular role of CoQ10.
-Supplementation with CoQ10 may decrease or prevent statin induced muscle destruction.
+- Research from the University of Kentucky found that statins interfere with the cellular role of CoQ10.
+Supplementation with CoQ10 may decrease or prevent statin-induced muscle destruction.

-Still worried about cholesterol but want an alternative to statins?
+Still worried about cholesterol and want an alternative to statins?

 Talk to your AlignLife chiropractor about natural ways you can improve your cholesterol through diet, exercise, and nutrition.
 If you are currently taking statins and are interested in taking a dietary supplement of CoQ10, AlignLife recommends CoQ10 from Aceva, which is made with the highest absorbing form of CoQ10 available (ubiquinol).